About the School of Biochemistry

 A high proportion of our undergraduates proceed to postgraduate study, at both the University of Bristol and other institutions.
 We have a strong record of doctoral training in the school and are part of several training programmes, including the BBSRC South West Doctoral Training Partnership, Synthetic Biology Centre for Doctoral Training, and Wellcome Trust PhD in Dynamic Cell Biology.

-Substantial investment from various sources has meant that the majority of research and teaching laboratories in the school have been refurbished in recent years.
-This, and the excellence of both staff and students, provides an unrivalled environment for research and teaching to flourish.
+Well-funded research labs, cutting-edge central research facilities, modern, airy and well-equipped teaching labs, and the excellence of both staff and students, provides an unrivalled environment for research and teaching to flourish.

 Read a brief history of the School of Biochemistry and find out how our research has developed over time.